1984 Cannes Film Festival

-The 37th Cannes Film Festival was held from 11 to 23 May 1984.
-The Palme d'Or went to the Paris, Texas by Wim Wenders.
+The 37th Cannes Film Festival took place from 11 to 23 May 1984.
+British actor Dirk Bogarde served as jury president for the main competition.

+German filmmaker Wim Wenders won the Palme d'Or, the festival's top prize, for the drama film Paris, Texas.

-The festival opened with Fort Saganne, directed by Alain Corneau and closed with The Bounty, directed by Roger Donaldson.
-During this festival, a private group, under the patronage of the festival's authorities held a side event presenting film trailers.
+During this festival, a private group, under the patronage of the festival's authorities, held a side event presenting film trailers.
 A French jury, presided by Saul Bass, awarded its Grand Prize to the trailer for Flashdance.

+The festival opened with Fort Saganne by Alain Corneau and closed with The Bounty by Roger Donaldson.